zSnout/Statistics.JS/README.md

 - v1 uses the PROPERTIES `.lower`, `.upper`, `.asc`, `.desc`, and `.data` for the lower and upper halves of the array, the array in forward/backward order, and the elements as an array.
 - v2 uses the METHODS `.lower()`, `.upper()`, and `.organize()` for the lower and upper halves of the array, and the array sorted.
 - v2 accept an argument (median) in several methods to optionally count the median when calculating the lower/upper halves of the array, the quartiles, and the five-number summary.

-# What should I use?
-v2.
-Don't use v1 unless that's what you've been using. v2 is so much better, but I'm keeping v1 here anyway, just in case.